🇮🇹

 Together, with his lead, we modernized an old fashion family recipe with the common goal of keeping families eating together.

-Where to buy 24oz. jars of Lagana & Cerrillo Marinara:
+Where to find 24oz. jars of Lagana & Cerrillo Marinara:

 20 East – Cazenovia, NY